South Canterbury: Local government

 At the local level, South Canterbury is administered by the Canterbury Regional Council and four District Councils: Timaru, Mackenzie, Waimate, and Waitaki, the latter of which also includes a portion of North Otago.
 At the national level, most of South Canterbury's rural area is covered, along with much of North Otago, by the Waitaki electorate.
 Timaru and the coastal strip to the north of it (including Temuka) is part of the Rangitata electorate.
 Waitaki is regarded as a safe National seat, and Rangitata as a relatively safe seat for the same party, although the city of Timaru itself is seen as being a Labour stronghold.
-The seat of Waitaki is currently held by Jacqui Dean of the National Party, whilst the seat of Rangitata is held by Jo Luxton of the Labour Party.
+The seat of Waitaki is currently held by Miles Anderson, whilst the seat of Rangitata is held by James Meager Both Whom are members of the National Party.